Course Duration 3 Days – Hands on

 • Customizing the Users Environment

-• Creating, copying, renaming, moving and deleting files
+• Creating, copying, renaming, moving and deleting files and directories

 • Using the shell's redirection and pipe facilities